subshell/helm-charts/README.md

 The Helm Charts are published to [https://docker.subshell.com/](https://docker.subshell.com/).
 Most of the Helm charts can be found in [the sophora helm repository](https://docker.subshell.com/harbor/projects/8/helm-charts).
-They are published by the [build](http://jenkins.subshell.com:9090/view/Weasel/view/All/job/helm-charts) and the [release](http://jenkins.subshell.com:9090/view/Weasel/view/All/job/release-helm-chart) Jenkins jobs.
+They are published by the [build](http://jenkins.subshell.com/view/Weasel/view/Helm/job/Sophora%20Helm%20Charts/) and the [release](http://jenkins.subshell.com/view/Weasel/view/Helm/job/Release%20Helm%20Chart/) Jenkins jobs.

-To use the subshell sophora repo execute these commands (this is only required once):
+To use the subshell sophora repo execute these commands with your harbor username, you will be prompted for your account password (this is only required once):

-    helm repo add sophora https://docker.subshell.com/chartrepo/sophora --username docker --password <see 1password>
+    helm repo add sophora https://docker.subshell.com/chartrepo/sophora --username <your_harbor_username>

 Before you have a look at the following commands, you should select the kubernetes namespace you are currently working on:

     kubectl config set-context --current --namespace=<insert-namespace-name-here>

-To **deploy** a Helm Chart manually:
+To **deploy** a Helm Chart to harbor into the repo "sophora" manually:

     helm push <path-to-the-chart> sophora

-To **install** a Helm Chart for the first time:
+To **install** a release, an instance of the chart, for the first time:

     helm install -f values.yaml <name-of-the-release> <name-of-the-chart>[:<version-of-the-chart>]

-To **upgrade** the Helm Chart:
+To **upgrade** a release of the chart:

     helm upgrade -f values.yaml <name-of-the-release> <name-of-the-chart>[:<version-of-the-chart>]

-To **uninstall** a Helm Chart:
+To **uninstall** a release of the chart:

     helm uninstall <name-of-the-release>